What is CBD?

 Derived from cannabis plants like hemp, CBD has become a popular daily supplement among those looking to stimulate their systems.
 While there are over 100 different cannabinoids so far identified in cannabis by scientists, CBD is by far one of the most abundant, as well as among the most extensively studied and best understood.

 CBD can be extracted from the hemp plant in the form of high-CBD hemp oil.
 Once this pure hemp extract is tested for safety, quality, and cannabinoid content, it can be consumed directly as a supplement or infused into various types of products, like CBD capsules, CBD liquids, CBD tinctures, and CBD topicals, or filtered to create a 99% pure CBD isolate.
+All of our CBD gummies are rolled in isolate and not infused.
+Using this process is one of the key factors to why our CBD gummies have been voted best testing gummy.

 Types of CBD Products